Frequently Asked Questions for

 Manganese and magnesium

-Liquid vitamin D for small dogs can be measured as 0.50 drop or 0.25 drop.
+Liquid vitamin D or E for small dogs can be measured as 0.50 drop or 0.25 drop.

 0.50 drop = 1/2.
-This means split the drop between two days.
+This means splitting the drop between two days.
 Give one drop once a day in a meal and skip the next day.

 Navigating the Meal Plan Documents: